10 Destinations in Japan to Spend Your Autumn and Winter Vacations

 2. Osaka

-Image credit: JD
+Image credit: JD | Flickr

 While Osaka is only second to Tokyo as a major metropolitan area in Japan, it doesn’t make it any less spectacular.
 Osaka is known for its historic sites, shopping and culinary delights.
-If you’re a culture and history buff, you must visit the Osaka Castle, one of Japan’s most iconic landmark and Shitennō-ji, the oldest Buddhist temple in Japan.
+If you’re a culture and history buff, you must visit the Osaka Castle, one of Japan’s most iconic landmarks and Shitennō-ji, the oldest Buddhist temple in Japan.

 Shop to your heart’s content in many of Osaka’s shopping districts including the heart of the city Dōtonbori, Namba, Shinsaibashi and Umeda.
 And don’t leave Osaka without trying regional dishes such as oshizushi (pressed sushi), takoyaki (octopus dumplings), okonomiyaki (pan-fried batter cake) and udon (noodle dish).